(a short tale of the near future, by Jeff Mach.)

 The arrangement is clunky, impractical and frustrating; it’s a fantastic metaphor for sentience, and I’m the sort to relish those things.
 I’m also fortunate; had this happened a few years later, too much would likely be digital, and my poor engine would have nothing to eat.

-Although the reasoning behind my actions is quite classically human: if I didn’t take advantage of this situation, someone else will.
+…except, I suppose, for my motivations.
+I have to admit that the reasoning behind my actions is quite classically human: if I didn’t take advantage of this situation, someone else will.

 My sign reads, in cheery, bright letters: